The truth about Wix and Squarespace

 I can spot a DIY website on first sight.
 First-timers make the same mistake: They dive into the website process without putting any thought to planning.
 They input their credit card information, choose a template and start plugging away.
 The final product is loaded with loud headlines with different typefaces, confusing and misleading messaging and functionality issues.

-Website builders never do what you want them to do.
+DIY websites never do what you want them to do.

 In today’s competitive digital marketing landscape, the pressure is on for a seamless, intuitive and even delightful user experience — from online forms and e-commerce stores to client portals and robust galleries.
 So, in addition to high quality content, all websites require fine tuning small details.
 If the site is sluggish, you have to figure out what’s causing it.
 If the payment gateway is confusing for the end user, you have to figure out a way to simplify the process.

-Many all-in-one web building applications focus so much on the what the templates look like that they neglect user-friendly functionality and digital marketing.
+Many all-in-one web building applications focus so much on what the templates look like that they neglect user-friendly functionality and digital marketing.
 Wix and Squarespace have remedied a lot of these issues, but they are still catching up with the rest of the digital world.

 Wix and Squarespace, for instance, have been plagued with negative reviews for a lack of attention to SEO and easy Google Analytics installation.